stoneann/cse-584-final-project/README.md

 This will generate a list of csv files, one corresponding to each small table file, of the format big_table_file_number, small_table_id.
 Remember your output path for running the stream join job.

+The tail end of this task is slow as in order to output one index file per small table file, the current infrastructure requires all data to go through one node, as shown by repartition(1) in line 83.
+This removes parallelization and makes this step slow, this can be mitigated by instead outputting more than one index file per small table file, by changing it to like repartition(10) for 10 index files per small table file.
+This slightly changes the API for StreamJoin.

 ## StreamJoin.java

 Joins using only a few partitions of the big table by using the index, the results are dumped to S3 but in practice it should be dumped to Kafka or directly to consumers.